 Countries: Cambodia, Colombia, Kosovo, Rwanda and South Africa.

-In-country partners: University of Rwanda, Nelson Mandela University, University of Pristina, Documentation Center of Cambodia, University of Los Andes, British Council, UNESCO.
+In-country partners: University of Pretoria, Rwanda's Mashirika Performing Arts Group, University of Pristina, Documentation Center of Cambodia, University of Los Andes, British Council, Salzburg Global Seminar.

 Objective: To evaluate and inform the operations of youth-focused charities and international non-governmental organisations working in post-conflict settings, to build strong institutions that can support communities to deliver sustained social justice, peace and reconciliation.

 The projects uses participatory arts for example inter-ethnic choirs in Kosovo or community filmmaking in Cambodia and examines what actually works in helping post-conflict societies to face their past, with the aim of informing policy nationally and internationally.

 Lead academic: Dr Conor OReilly, Faculty of Education, Social Sciences and Law.

 Funding: £405,000 | Newton Fund.